cha0s/shrub/README.md

 * Get in the new directory and then `$ scripts/good-to-go`.
 This script will return 0 if the project builds, and the tests run successfully.
 In other words, you can easily wire it up in a pre-commit hook.

+* You will need to create a settings file.
+Copy config/settings-default.json to config/settings.json

+* Spin up the server: `$ npm start` and navigate to http://localhost:4201